waldur/waldur-mastermind/docs/guide/setup-backend-atlassian.rst

 Web hook installation
 ^^^^^^^^^^^^^^^^^^^^^

-It's possible to track updates of JIRA issues and apply them to NodeConductor immediately.
+It's possible to track updates of JIRA issues and apply them to Waldur immediately.

 An instruction of JIRA configuration can be found at https://developer.atlassian.com/jiradev/jira-apis/webhooks